ragsns/dockeronazure/exercises/ex4/README.md

 Should yield an output that looks something like below.
 It shows the image running inside the container orchestarted by Docker Swarm on the cluster.

+You can logout of the shell now by typing `ctrl-d`.

 ```
 CONTAINER ID        IMAGE                                                                           COMMAND                  CREATED             STATUS              PORTS               NAMES